 At the time of its release, Three Days to Kill, looked rather sparse in comparison to other adventures.
 After all, there is not a lot of plot and what there is takes up barely a third of the scenario.
 Nor is there much in the way of flavour beyond the grim, dark tone.
 And yet there is both adaptability and utility in Three Days to Kill, it is easier to use because of it, and not only is both plot and assault on the summit well-handled, they are supported with further plot hooks and consequences which make the setting of Deeptown and the Deeps easier to add to a campaign.
 Although Three Days to Kill might be more memorable for being the first scenario published for use with Dungeons & Dragons, Third Edition, than for its adventure, it does mean that adventure is not handily serviceable.

 John Tynes was kind enough to respond to my review when I tagged him on Twitter.
-He gave his recollections about how the scenario came about and thought about it since.
+He gave his recollections about how the scenario came about and thoughts about it since.